convergephp/documentations/v1/framework/07-contributing.md

 ## Security vulnerabilities

-If you discover a security vulnerability within Converge, please email Dan Harrin via [convergephp@gmail.com](mailto:convergephp@gmail.com).
+If you discover a security vulnerability within Converge, please email converge team via [convergephp@gmail.com](mailto:convergephp@gmail.com).
 All security vulnerabilities will be promptly addressed.

 ## Code of Conduct